 The process itself can take up to 120 days, so don’t expect to get your CCW permit right away.

 Best Ways to Conceal Carry for Women

 More than ever before, women are choosing to conceal carry to protect themselves and their families.
 However, women face unique challenges when it comes to carrying a handgun, including considerations for wardrobe, how to safely carry a pistol in a purse or handbag, and finding a holster that isn’t bulky or obvious.

 The important thing to remember is that you should always be in control of your firearm and be able to get to it quickly and easily should the need arise.
 Several companies are now coming out with firearm accessories and products designed with women in mind.
 These include concealment shorts and leggings, corset holsters and belly bands, discreet ankle holsters and garter holsters.
 How you will carry your firearms is something to consider before purchasing your pistol.

 Take Control of Your Safety

-As a woman wanting to improve her self-defense skills, obtaining a CCW permit is an empowering decision if personal safety is a priority for you.
-A Nevada women’s-only CCW class through The Range 702 enables lawful carry in 36 states and is facilitated by a female Certified Firearms Instructor.
+If you’re a woman wanting to improve your self-defense skills, learning how to get a CCW (concealed carry weapon) permit is an empowering decision if personal safety is a priority for you.
+A Nevada women’s-only CCW class through The Range 702 provides comprehensive training on how to get a CCW permit, enabling you to lawfully carry in 36 states.

 “I spent my life thinking that if I lived in a nice neighborhood and minded my business I wouldn’t need a gun to protect me and my family.
 I was wrong.
 After being attacked and almost unable to save myself, I purchased my first firearm and have spent years training.
 My goal now is to bring this message to women everywhere- Don’t wait until it’s too late.
 Protect and educate yourself and your family now!”